jkiesiak/iaac_stacks/README.md

-### Stacks have been implemented to show off

-# infra_stacks
+# Infra Stacks

+## General
-In this project, we will be focusing on the implementation of different Infrastructure as Code tools, specifically Terraform, to provision and manage infrastructure resources.
-The objective of this project is to gain hands-on experience with IaC practices, enhance your understanding of cloud infrastructure provisioning, and streamline the deployment process.
+In this project, we will focus on the implementation of various Infrastructure as Code (IaC) tools, to provision and manage infrastructure resources.
+The objective of this project is to gain hands-on experience with IaC practices, enhance our understanding of cloud infrastructure provisioning, and streamline the deployment process.

+### Terraform
+Available under directory ./terraform

 To set up stack in AWS:
 ```bash